 - 1. Reduction in reimbursement rates in the fee schedule for providers by 6 percent. - 2.
 Reductions in the reimbursement rate for neonatal intensive care unit services. - 3.
 Elimination of the increase in acute care per diem hospital reimbursement rates funded through section 7 of chapter 615, Statutes of Nevada 2019, at page 4017. - 4.
 Revision of the rate methodology for habilitation providers. - 5.
 Delay of non-capitated payments to managed care organizations until Fiscal Year 2021-2022. - 6.
-Implementation of a specialty pharmacy provider network a) What provider types are not included in the rate reductions?
+Implementation of a specialty pharmacy provider network

-3. Assembly Bill 3 Questions
+Assembly Bill 3 Questions